 The landscape of corporate accountability is changing rapidly, driven by a growing emphasis on sustainability and social responsibility.
 ESG reporting has emerged as a vital instrument, helping large enterprises articulate their impact on society and the planet.
-But with multiple frameworks at play, from Benchmark to Regulatory, selecting the right approach can be a strategic challenge.
+But with multiple frameworks at play, from benchmark to regulatory, selecting the right approach can be a strategic challenge.
 This article aims to demystify the maze of ESG reporting frameworks, providing you with actionable insights to align with your business goals and stakeholder expectations.

 Benchmark frameworks set industry standards, allowing you to compare your ESG metrics against sectoral or global benchmarks.